 Top Questions to Ask Customers About Your New Side Business Idea

 For many people with a new side business idea, especially those just starting to think about it, you’re faced with the crucial question of how to find your first customers, and how to define your target audience.
-It’s fair to say that this single issue can be a make-or-break question for your business, because if you don’t establish who your target audience is and develop a pitch specifically for them, your business probably won’t go far.
-When you do have a target audience in mind, you should then think about questions to ask customers about product, so you’ll understand what their true needs and desires are.
+It’s fair to say that this single issue can be a make-or-break question for your business because if you don’t establish who your target audience is and develop a pitch specifically for them, your business probably won’t go far.
+When you do have a target audience in mind, you should then think about questions to ask customers about the product, so you’ll understand what their true needs and desires are.

 Why companies fail

 Most companies fail because there’s no match between product and customer – there’s just no fit there.
-Most companies actually fail because of that, not due to lack of funding as many people think.
-It’s actually because there’s no product market fit, which means the product isn’t really needed in the marketplace.
+Most companies actually fail because of that, not due to a lack of funding as many people think.
+It’s actually because there’s no product-market fit, which means the product isn’t really needed in the marketplace.
 Most likely, the business owner hasn’t done enough research to understand whether anyone even cares about making the product.